 Frequently asked questions

-Graduates of this degree can look forward to career opportunities as a clinical psychologist working in research, academia, hospitals, clinics, mental health and community centres, rehabilitation and alcohol centres, and family and community services.
+Graduates of this degree can look forward to career opportunities as an art therapist working in the health sector, community organisations and private practice.